 - The scanned files above should not be more than 2MB (2048KB) each, and they should be strictly black and white documents in the formats of PDF, DOC, or TIF.

 - You require a student number prior to applying for admission, and you should be granted admission before you can register.
 If the qualification that you are applying for is still open (has not reached the deadline), there will be a circle next to the programme that you can click on.
 When you click on the circle, you will be prompted to the page where you will be asked if you have a student number or not.
 So, you should click where necessary and follow the instructions provided to proceed.

-It is advisable to keep track of the important UNISA application dates for 2019 to avoid late submissions.
+It is advisable to keep track of the important UNISA application dates for 2020 to avoid late submissions.
 Unfortunately, for 2019, the requests for admission to undergraduate qualifications such as higher and advanced certificates, diplomas and advanced diplomas, PGCE, BTech & degrees are already closed.
 Also, honours degrees and postgraduate diplomas admissions UNISA application for 2019 deadline have already passed.
-The deadline for registering undergraduate qualifications has been pushed to the 31st January 2019.

-The deadline to make a request for admission to master's & doctoral qualifications for the academic year 2019 was from the 10th of September, 2018 to the 23rd of November, 2018, apart from the following qualifications that allow requests beyond the prescribed deadline:
+The deadline to make a request for admission to master's & doctoral qualifications for the academic year 2020 is from 10 September - 8 November 2019, apart from the following qualifications that allow requests beyond the prescribed deadline:

 - Candidates wishing to undertake a multi, inter or transdisciplinary doctoral degree.
 These applicants should apply for the Doctor of Philosophy degree (90040-MIT), and to do so, they can use the following contact details for the the Master's and Doctoral Administration Section for further guidance on how to go about the procedure: 011 471 3296; firstname.lastname@example.org